covidinnovations/covidinnovations/www/content/_index.md

 section5: 'Currently active tenders'
 date: 2019-12-22
 draft: false
+description: >
+    COVID Tenders is providing an open, public database of COVID-19 innovations.
+Suppliers of tech solutions can directly post their details online, and be openly searched and browsed by anyone who has a demand, in a peer-to-peer fashion.
 ---

 The Coronavirus creates urgent demand for specialized technologies in airports, quarantine zones,